riki137/multitron/README.md

 php bin/console app:tasks -u 0.5
 ```

+You can disable colors with `--no-colors` and switch off interactive table rendering using `--interactive=no`.
+The default `--interactive=detect` automatically falls back to plain output when run in CI.

 ### Central Cache

 Within a task you receive a `TaskCommunicator` instance that provides simple methods to read and write data shared between tasks: